-In the absence of a definition in the Act, SARS cannot be prescriptive on what the nature and extent of the nursing services should be.
-Examples of such services, amongst other things, could include an infirmary on the premises in which sick residents who do not require hospitalisation are nursed back to health, a frail-care centre accommodating residents whose physical or mental capabilities have deteriorated to such an extent that they can no longer live alone or without assistance, or basic medical rooms, or weekly visits by a doctor or nurse.30
+In the absence of a definition in the Act, SARS cannot be prescriptive on what the nature and extent of the nursing services should be or whether the nursing services provided by the organisation carrying on the provision of residential care to retired persons should be on the same premises as the residential care.
+Examples of such services, among other things, could include an infirmary on the premises in which sick residents who do not require hospitalisation are nursed back to health, a frail-care centre accommodating residents whose physical or mental capabilities have deteriorated to such an extent that they can no longer live alone or without assistance, or basic medical rooms, or services provided by a nurse when required.